-- Likely impact of the work on the development of the candidate’s home country
+- Potential impact of the work on the development of the candidate’s home country

 Number of Scholarships: Approximately 300 scholarships are awarded each year.
 The CSC invites around three times more nominations than scholarships available – therefore, nominated candidates are not guaranteed to get a scholarship.
 There are no quotas for scholarships for any individual country.
 Candidates nominated by national nominating agencies are in competition with those nominated by universities/university bodies, and the same standards will be applied to applications made through either channel.

-Eligible Countries: Developing commonwealth countries including African countries
+Eligible Countries: Developing commonwealth countries

 To be taken at: UK Universities

-Visit Scholarship webpage for details
+Visit Scholarship webpage for details.
+Read carefully for guidance.

-Commonwealth Scholarship Commission (CSC) and UK Department for International Development (DFID).
+Sponsors: Commonwealth Scholarship Commission (CSC) and UK Department for International Development (DFID).